 - Tired or uncomfortable eyes or a feeling of pressure behind the eyes

-- Eyelid retraction, with or without forward movement of the eye, causing a staring, bulgy eye appearance
+- Eyelid retraction, with or without forward movement of the eye, causes a staring, bulgy eye appearance

 - Double vision, with or without pain on eye movement

 - Blurry vision, reduced colour vision and/or loss of vision

 Our consultant at Clinica London Miss Olver has a particular interest in the impact of TED on quality of life.
 Her research has shown that TED has a significant effect on quality of life for most patients.
 She has developed an internationally recognised questionnaire to specifically assess the quality of life in patients with TED.
 This is useful in monitoring patients over time and assessing their response to treatment.
 It facilitates her discussions with patients in finding out what is important to them as opposed to just considering the clinical picture.